HYDE PARK DACHA

 Join us as we imagine a private/public domain where sharing is the norm. we're starting small with a few projects that make sense.
 This year we'll be hosting a daycare, weekly yoga classes, and quarterly salons. what's next?
 You tell us.
 Be our neighbor.

-Photography courtesy of Riley Henderson.
+Photos courtesy of Riley Henderson.